troydieter/0x4447_product_maintenance/README.md

 # 🧢 Maintenance

-This stack will deploy a t2.nano EC2 instance running Amazon Linux 2 with auto shutdown - useful for maintenance work in AWS.
+This stack will deploy a t3.nano EC2 instance running Amazon Linux 2 with auto shutdown - useful for maintenance work in AWS.

 On a regular basis we have to do maintenance work for AWS clients accounts, for example:

-- Do a DB migration.
+- Do DB migrations.
 - Move objects form one S3 Bucket to another.
 - Check different volumes types.
+- Access private networks.
+- Ping resources to see if they are reachable.
 - etc.

-We got tired of creating an instance and waiting for it to boot, installing some default tools, and then remember to either shut it down, or terminate it.
+We got tired of creating an instance, waiting for it to boot, installing some default tools, and then remember to either shut it down, or terminate it.

-This stack solves this problem by making a EC2 Instance, installing all the tools that we need at boot time, and then automatically shut it down after 30 minutes of ssh session inactivity.
-This way we always have access to our Maintenance server, and we don't have worry that our clients having to pay for unused resources.
+This stack solves this problem by making a EC2 Instance, installing all the tools that we need at boot time, and then automatically shut down after 30 minutes by detecting if the SSH session is inactive.
+This way we don't have worry that our clients will be charged for an unused resource.

-Our custom Bash script checks the ec2-user session, and when it detects inactivity it will set a `shutdown` 30 min in the future.
-If activity is detected in the session the `shutdown` is silently removed.
-This process repeats itself every 15 sec.
+The auto shout down works thanks to a custom Bash script which checks the ec2-user session every 15 sec, and when it detects inactivity it will set a `shutdown` of 30 min in the future.
+Depending on the terminal app that you are using, you should get a Ring Bell letting you know you have 30 min left before the instance will be stoped.
+Giving you a chance to hit enter in the terminal to silently remove the `shutdown`.
 You can check the `/var/log/messages` to see what is exactly happening.

+# Additional Software

+The EC2 Instance will get the following extra software:

+- Postgres
+- MariaDB
+- Nmap
+- MC
+- Nano
+- Git
+- Vim

 # Make it your own

-This stack is straght forward to clone and edit the CloudFormation file to modify to your needs.
+This stack is straight forward to clone and edit the CloudFormation file to modify to your needs.
 The EC2 configuration can be found [here](https://github.com/0x4447/0x4447_product_maintenance/blob/master/07_Resources/EC2/_index.json).
 You can edit either the `UserData` or `Cloud-Init` to install extra things that you need for your work.

 # DISCLAIMER!